NathanCustom Tailors

 What You Are Actually Paying For

 The critical thing most people miss is this: you are paying for the pattern.
 The individual, unique-to-you paper pattern that only exists because of your body.
 That pattern is the intellectual property.
-It is 60+ hours of skilled labor condensed into a blueprint that no one else shares.
+It is the SRBA's 50-hour minimum of hand work -- up to 80 hours at the top houses -- condensed into a blueprint that no one else shares.24

 Everything else -- the fabric, the construction, the finishing -- can be replicated at different price points.
 But the from-scratch pattern cannot be shortcut.
 It requires a master cutter with decades of experience, and those people are expensive regardless of where they live.